 Setting up a Virtual Private Network (VPN)

-June 08, 2018 Evil Kannevil 0 Comments
+June 08, 2018 Jaison E Mathew 0 Comments

 A virtual private network (VPN) extends a private network across a public network, and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
 Applications running across a VPN may therefore benefit from the functionality, security, and management of the private network.